Getting the Most out of Parent-Teacher ConferenceSep 18, 2023

-With many local school districts getting ready for spring parent-teacher conferences, we wanted to share these tips from The Learning Community on how to get the most out of these important meetings:
+With many school districts getting ready for fall parent-teacher conferences, we wanted to share these tips from The Learning Community on how to get the most out of these important meetings:

 Take some time prior to the conference to put together a list of questions you may have including “How can I help my child at home?”
 If there is a particular topic you would like to discuss with the teacher (i.e. reading ability), send the teacher a note ahead of time so he or she will have the information you need such as test scores, textbooks, etc.